 Yes, it can be hard work to make time in our busy schedules to serve our church, neighbors, colleagues, or friends.
 However, the call to serve one another is essential to our Christian lives.
 Jesus Himself served and called us to do the same (Luke 22:25-27).

 Serving others doesn’t have to be a grand affair.
 It can be simple!
-Here are 5 ideas to get you started:
+Here are 5 simple ways to get you started on serving others: